Israel is pushing through a plan to plant trees across a significant swath of the Negev in a bid to deny Bedouin residents from accessing the lands.

 The interministerial coordination committee responsible for approving the plan debated it on Monday.
 Israel Skop of the Israel Land Authority heads the committee, which was established five years ago, in wake of SPNI’s petition to the High Court of Justice against the ILA’s planting policy on the grounds that it violated planning procedures.

 The state agreed in response to establish the coordination committee to approve so-called agricultural plantings.

 Planting has occurred periodically since then.
 Work was done recently adjacent to the unrecognized Bedouin village of Hirbat Al-Watan, east of Tel Sheva, where 4,500 people live.
 The village is in the process of planning and gaining official recognition.
 So far, the committee decided to start planting only in parts of the lands.

 In this case, residents turned to Economy and Industry Minister Amir Peretz, responsible for the Authority for Development and Settlement of the Bedouin.
 He acted to stop the works.
 However, the ILA is permitted to continue such works even without coordination with the Bedouin development authority.
 In response, far-right lawmaker Bezalel Smotrich complained to Prime Minister Benjamin Netanyahu that “a Zionist deed of unmatched importance” was being stopped.

-- For 17 years, this Bedouin family lived behind a Jordan Valley monastery.
-Then Israeli abuse began
+- For 17 Years, They Lived Behind a Jordan Valley Monastery.
+Then Israeli Abuse Began

 “One day tractors and other equipment showed up and started digging ditches right next to residents’ homes,” Majd al-Shenarna, chairman of the village council.
 “It was frightening because there were rumors that they wanted to move us elsewhere.
 All this happened on plots that village residents have owned for generations.
 There was no signage or explanation what they were doing.
 We asked a human rights group to help us, and we set up a protest tent.”